Toufa7/Inception/README.md

 You may need to perform some performance testing to determine the optimal values for your environment (application or service).

+* Is the limits in the config.json for bundling a container it's a explicit thing that need to set up by the user not by the a tool or something else or what ??

+The limits for a container can be set explicitly by the user in the config.json file, However, the /proc file system in Linux provides a way for users and applications to view and manipulate the current state of the kernel and the system, including information about resource usage and limits

 * Can containers connect to each other even though they are isolated ??